xreef/MKS_WIFI_upgrade_with_BeePrint_web_interface/README.md

 ![](data/launcher-icon-3x.png?raw=true)

+##### I am looking for collaborators for the Web interface created in React / Redux, if you are interested write to renzo@mischianti.org.
+If we manage to form a small group then I will release that part on GitHub as well.

 Version 1.4
 Thanks to Aleksandr Shell for the russian language translation.
 Thanks to [reprapy](https://reprapy.pl/) for the polish language translation.